-Milking and milkhouse operations, equipment and facilities shall be located and conducted to prevent any contamination of milk, equipment, containers and utensils.
+Milking and milkhouse operations, equipment and facilities shall be located and conducted to prevent any contamination of milk, containers, utensils and equipment.
 No milk shall be strained, poured, transferred or stored unless it is properly protected from contamination.

 After sanitization, all containers, utensils and equipment shall be handled in such a manner as to prevent contamination of any product-contact surface.